-Figure 1: Labeled tree to exercise finding the Prüfer code
+Figure 1: Labeled tree to be encoded by its Prüfer code

 - 13. What is the maximum number of comparisons used to sort a list of n items using merge sort?
 Prove your formula. - 14.
 Define what is a "heap" used in the heap sort algorithm. - 15.
 Use heap sort to sort the entries at the nodes of the heap below.
 Show all phases.